codahale/grpc-proxy/README.md

 # gprc-proxy

-An experiment in writing a gRPC service proxy for functionality which is implemented in HTTP/1.1.
+An experiment in writing a gRPC proxy frontend for HTTP/protobuf services.

 ## No. Why.